Why Apply for an Electronic Money Institution License in Cyprus

 |

-With EMI license in Cyprus you can provide following services:
+With an Electronic Money Institution license in Cyprus, you can provide the following services:

-- services enabling cash to be placed on a payment account as well as all the operations required for operating a payment account
+- Services enabling cash to be placed on a payment account as well as all the operations required to operate a payment account

-- services enabling cash withdrawals from a payment account as well as all the operations required for operating a payment account
+- Services enabling cash withdrawals from a payment account as well as all the operations required to operate a payment account

-- execution of payment transactions, including transfers of funds on a payment account with the payment service provider of the payment service user or with another payment service provider: execution of direct debits, including one-off direct debits, execution of payment transactions through a payment card or a similar device and/or execution of credit transfers, including standing orders
+- Execution of payment transactions, including transfers of funds on a payment account by the payment service user’s payment service provider or by another payment service provider: execution of direct debits, including one-off direct debits, execution of payment transactions through a payment card or a similar device, and/or execution of credit transfers, including standing orders

-- execution of payment transactions where the funds are covered by a credit line for a payment service user: execution of direct debits, including one-off direct debits, execution of payment transactions through a payment card or a similar device and/or execution of credit transfers, including standing orders
+- Execution of payment transactions for a payment service user where the funds are covered by a credit line: execution of direct debits, including one-off direct debits, execution of payment transactions through a payment card or a similar device, and/or execution of credit transfers, including standing orders

 - Account information services